Considering a career in dispute resolution? You’re onto something.

 The length, style and cost of each training program may prove a deciding factor for you.
 With that in mind, let’s look at the qualifications you’ll need to get accredited in each profession.

-To become an accredited mediator in Australia, you’ll need to complete a mediator training program called NMAS.
-(AMDRAS after May 2025)
+To become an accredited mediator in Australia, you’ll need to complete mediator training and assessment under the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS).
+Formerly NMAS.

 During your training, you’ll learn the fundamental principles of mediation, including impartiality and confidentiality, as well as a range of conflict resolution and negotiation strategies.
 You’ll also explore the ethical standards and legal frameworks integral to mediation.